dtime/dhal_specification/dhal_specification.md

 As it is intended to be a superset, most of this document will describe HAL.
-DHAL-specific sections will be marked with an asterisk (\*), and are listed here for
+DHAL-specific sections will be marked with an asterisk (\*), and are listed here for quick reference:

+* the `_template` attribute is now part of the formal definition
+* A link may have the `href-template` instead of `href` attribute set.
+If it is set, it will be a URI template and should conform with the rules in rfc 6570:
+  <http://tools.ietf.org/html/rfc6570>.
+To conform with the current draft of
+  HAL, the href-template may also be stored in the href - if both are present, the href-template is to be preferred.

 ## General Description